ietf-scitt/use-cases/openssf_metrics.md

   - 3.4: Promotion of a Software Component by multiple entities
     - We'll cover how these entities can leverage analysis mechanisms to achieve feature and bugfix equilibrium across the diverged environment.
       - Future use cases could explore semantic patching to patch across functionally similar
-- Alice submits a claim for signature by notary
+- Alice builds a python Package
   - Notary checks for receipts from needed sign offs
     - In this example the SCITT instance the notary inserting into it have the same insert/sign policies (system context, dataflow, open architecture document, living threat model)
       - Alice has two jobs, one which bulds a Python package, and other which runs SCITT in a TEE (perhaps with a redis service container to ease comms)